 Nic Cumpilido, 24, faced surgical operation, chemotherapy, and radiotherapy while preventing most cancers, but the resulting hair loss took its toll.

-Welsh health board figures advise guys are ways less probably to get right of entry to hair-loss guide, offerings, or wigs in the course of treatment.
+Welsh health board figures advise guys are less likely to get the right of entry to hair-loss guides, offerings, or wigs during treatment.

 Cancer charity Maggie’s Centre stated they need to be extra routinely supplied to men and entreated men to be open-minded.

-Nic, of Bridgend, was identified with a mind tumor in 2015 whilst reading at Swansea University and is now in remission.
+Nic, of Bridgend, was identified with a mind tumor in 2015 while reading at Swansea University and is now in remission.

-He lost hair all through extraordinary stages of his treatment, and it has considering partially grown lower back, together with his surgery scars seen when it’s far cut brief.
+He lost hair all through the extraordinary stages of his treatment, and it has considering to have partially grown lower back, together with his surgery scars seen when it’s far cut brief.

 “Losing my hair did have a large, vast impact on my self-assurance,” he stated.